If God the Father created you for a purpose, and that purpose is within your redemptive gift, can we know what the purpose is?

 So what about Solomon?
 Didn't he figure it out?

 No, he did not.
-As a ruler of renoun and respect, with
+As a ruler of reputation and respect, with

-every available resource at this fingertips, Solomon could have easily have introduced the whole world to His God, expanding God's kingdom, rather than his own.
-Of course his life seemed meaningless, because all the building that he did was for his own
+every available resource at this fingertips, Solomon could have easily introduced the whole world to his God, expanding God's kingdom, rather than his own.
+Of course his life seemed meaningless, because all the building that he did was for his

-kingdowm.
-When he said "All is vanity and vexation of spirit, " he confessed the way he was living and feeling, which is how we all feel when we fall short of the glory of finding our birthright, not just stopping and parking at the threshold
+own kingdom.
+When he said "All is vanity and vexation of spirit, " he confessed the way he was living and feeling, which is how we all feel when we fall short of the glory of finding our birthright, by stopping and parking at the threshold of

-Although his achievements were great, his satisfaction and feeling of fulfillment were not.
+Although his achievements were great, his satisfaction and feelings of fulfillment were not.

-are living with purpose.
-As Christians, we want that desperately because we have already discovered a major piece of the puzzle and our desire to walk in the fulness of our purpose feels close to us.
+living with purpose.
+As Christians, we want that desperately, because we have already discovered a major piece of the puzzle and our desire to walk in the fulness of our purpose feels close to us.
 We don't just want this for ourselves, and not

 So what is a birthright?